6 nights starting from

 Day 4: Jostedalsbreen Glacier area

-Day 6: Sightseeing tour of Oslo and visit to the Viking Ship Museum
+Day 6: Sightseeing tour of Oslo and visit to the Fram Museum

 This morning, a guided tour will show you some of the many sights of Norway’s prosperous, cosmopolitan and attractive capital, located at the head of its own fjord.
-Our tour includes entrance to the famous Viking Ships Museum which houses three of the world-s best-reserved Viking shops from the 9th century.
-Found in three large burial mounds, they are considered one of the country’s greatest cultural treasures.
+Our tour includes entrance to the to the Fram Museum where you can learn about Norway’s polar expeditions plus board the Fram Ship, the strongest wooden ship ever built, to see how the crew managed to survive in the coldest and most dangerous places on earth.
 The afternoon is free to continue your personal exploration of the city – a walk along Karl Johans Gate, the city’s main thoroughfare will take you to the Royal Palace, National Theatre, University and National Gallery which houses Munch’s iconic “The Scream.”
 Elsewhere, the stunning new opera house resembles a glacier sliding into the fjord.
 Those familiar with the Harry Hole novels of Jo Nesbo will love spotting landmarks featured in the books.

 Day 7: Fly from Oslo to London Gatwick.

-Day free until transfer to the airport for return flight to London Gatwick.
+Day free until transfer to the airport for the return flight to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.